-With the immense success of Netflix’s international hit show Squid Game, and the following popularity of the live-action game show Squid Game: The Challenge, I was eagerly anticipating an interactive exhibit or museum to commemorate the cultural hit that the franchise had become.
 My prayers were doubly answered when not only did I receive word that Netflix was creating something new that would fulfill my urge to experience anything Squid Game in real life, but that it would also be a full-blown experience where guests would get to try their own hands at the games from the show themselves, and compete with others to see who would make it out on top.
 I was dazed.

 I easily found the location, as it is centrally located in Midtown Manhattan.
-Entering the lobby thrusted me directly into the world of Squid Game: ornate characters, decor from the show, and an abundance of themed foods and drinks.
+Entering the lobby thrust me directly into the world of Squid Game: ornate characters, decor from the show, and an abundance of themed foods and drinks.

 Right at the entrance were two of the guards from the show, guarding the humongous fabled piggy bank containing stacks on stacks of hundred-dollar bills.
-Further in, H-Mart had provided their assortment of various Chinese, Japanese, and Korean snacks for a mini market, where we could grab anything from mochi ice-cream to Japanese choco-pies.
+Further in, H-Mart had provided their assortment of various Chinese, Japanese, and Korean snacks for a mini market, where we could grab anything from mochi ice cream to Japanese choco-pies.
 I also indulged in a drink from the bar, which had several themed cocktails that were fun, inventive, and delicious.
-I personally enjoyed a Red Light, Green Light, consisting of vodka, a Bloody Mary mix, cucumber, olives, and cornichon.
+I enjoyed a Red Light, and Green Light, consisting of vodka, a Bloody Mary mix, cucumber, olives, and cornichon.
 While I waited for my time slot, I also interacted with several of the masked guards, who were happy (unless they weren’t, there was no real way of knowing) to take a picture with me.

 From here on began a series of audacious and criminally competitive games.
-We started with a classic from the shows, the glass bridge game.
+We started with a classic from the show, the glass bridge game.
 In a new twist (that doesn’t involve death), we had to each remember a different sequence of correct and incorrect tiles, and then make sure to step on only the correct ones as we traverse to the end of the tiles.

 It was a game of extreme memory, and while it sounded simple enough, I was surprised by how many people forgot their tile pattern.
 When it was my turn, I made it past halfway, but just could not remember what came next, and in a desperate attempt to guess, I guessed wrong and was eliminated.